-In 2018, the Airport completed a Concept Validation Study (found under tab The Project) to research the engineering feasibility of the preferred location.
+In 2018, the Airport completed a Concept Validation Study to research the engineering feasibility of the preferred location.
 This study confirmed that Elevate BUR building and the other project elements are functional on the site.

-On October 26, 2019, the Airport held the final Public Design Charrette Workshop (see Charrette Workshops tab).
+On October 2019, the Airport held the final Public Design Charrette Workshop.
 The charrette workshop process consisted of a series of six workshops in the City of Burbank, as well as workshops in Glendale, Los Angeles and Pasadena, conducted by a professional facilitator to collect information from the community that will be used to inform the design-phase of the project.
-A document that provides a description of the process and the information it obtained is currently being compiled by the facilitator and will be available to the public soon.
-The final deliverable will also be incorporated into the Program Definition Manual and scoring criteria for selection of a design proposal.
+A document that provides a description of the process and the information it obtained can be found here.
+The final deliverable was also incorporated into the Program Definition Manual and scoring criteria for selection of a design proposal.

 The Federal Aviation Administration has released a final Environmental Impact Statement and Record of Decision under the National Environmental Policy Act (NEPA) for the project.
 This is the most stringent and thorough level of review available.
 NEPA is explained below.